joefearnley/kaboomr/README.md

 ```

 ## Deploying
-This application is deployed to [Heroku](https://heroku.com), which you can follow the instruction here on how to do that:
+[My version of this application](https://kaboomr.herokuapp.com/) is deployed to [Heroku](https://heroku.com), which you can follow the instruction here on how to do that:

 [Getting Started with Laravel on Heroku](https://devcenter.heroku.com/articles/getting-started-with-laravel)